 First flavor impression? – kinda smoky, little spicy I’m guessing from the roasted tomatoes, needed salt and something else….hmmmm

-Additions – 1 T minced garlic, several shakes of ground salt, 3 tsp lime juice.
+Additions – 1 Tablespoon minced garlic, several shakes of ground salt, and 3 teaspoons lime juice.

 Variation – I do think you could go with stewed tomatoes to get the punch of flavor and less spice.
 Chopped carrots and zucchini would be a good addition.
 Heck even a slew of roasted veggies would be great.
 Many people, my mom included, would probably add a can of corn.
 I’m kind a on a no corn thing right now…I think its a waste since your body doesn’t process it, but for the “usual types, corn and black beans would round it all out.

 Let me know if you try it and what you think?
 Anything you would add?